Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 The RGB model gives us an idea for finding a WBC nucleus.
 If we scan through the pixels in a blood cell image, we can “turn off” any pixels whose RGB color values are not sufficiently purple.

-<span style="color:red">**STOP:**</span> You can find a color picker in `Utilities > Digital Color Meter` (Mac OS X) or by using <a href="https://getsharex.com" target="_blank">ShareX</a> (Windows).
+**STOP:** You can find a color picker in `Utilities > Digital Color Meter` (Mac OS X) or by using <a href="https://getsharex.com" target="_blank">ShareX</a> (Windows).
 Open your color picker, and hover the picker over different parts of the the granulocyte image above.
 What are the typical RGB values for the WBC nucleus, and how do these RGB values differ from both the RBCs and the background of the image?
 {: .notice--primary}

 ## Binarizing an image based on a color threshold